Part 2 - Peak Frequency by Magnitude

 To perform this operation a batch job is created in the Batch and Processing Framework using the following formula for each volume:

-where lowerlimit correspond to the minimal value of the frequency range (Table 1); upperlimit – maximum value for the interval frequency range (Table 1); im1 – scaled discrete frequency magnitude volume; 32767 – maximum value for the im1 (16 bit in this case, if using 32 bit data the value will be 2147483648).
+lowerlimit correspond to the minimal value of the frequency range (Table 1); upperlimit – maximum value for the interval frequency range (Table 1); im1– scaled discrete frequency magnitude volume; 32767 – maximum value for the im1 (16 bit in this case, if using 32 bit data the value will be 2147483648).

 After running this step, 7 volumes will be created and added to Project Tree.